epikswagmaster/epikswagmaster/README.md

-  <sub>// c+h is always fine! i often cuddle skins I like or those mentally unwell with cudcomf
+  <sub>// c+h is always fine! i often cuddle skins I like or those with cudcomf

-  <sub>// do not copy skins please, SOME inspo is fine
+<sub>// do not copy skins please, some inspo is fine

-<sub>// any skins named "CoS" stands for the game Creatures of Sonaria!
+  <sub>// any skins named "CoS" stands for the game Creatures of Sonaria

 <img align="center">![9121ce8f32f8293d67bee500aa74caae](https://github.com/user-attachments/assets/be4200c2-5009-4e31-9350-acc6cc7093a5)